Skip to main content

 Design solar and battery systems for Tamil Nadu using Photonik's professional design platform.
 Tamil Nadu is India's second-wealthiest state with a GSDP of ₹31.55 lakh crore and has 10,571 MW of solar capacity.
 The state offers ₹20,000 per kW subsidy under the Chief Minister's Capital Subsidy Scheme, in addition to central subsidies.

-Solar Design Tamil Nadu
+Solar Energy Savings in Tamil Nadu

 Energy consumption patterns in Tamil Nadu reflect the state's tropical climate, with high cooling needs during hot summers and moderate usage during cooler months.
 The average Tamil Nadu household uses between 8-12 kWh per day, with Chennai and coastal properties typically consuming more for cooling during hot summers.
 Energy-efficient properties throughout Tamil Nadu often use significantly less through modern insulation, efficient cooling systems, and smart home technologies.